 How to Clean Concrete Driveways

-While asphalt’s dark color hides dirt and stains well—concrete is different.
+While asphalt’s dark color hides dirt and stains well, concrete is different.
 Both light in color and porous, concrete has tiny holes that easily soak up spills.
-To remove an oil or solvent stain on concrete pavement, use an oven cleaning product.
-Alternately, for large spills, you may want to apply diatomaceous earth.
+To remove an oil or solvent stain on concrete pavement, use an oven-cleaning product.
+Alternatively, for large spills, you may want to apply diatomaceous earth.

 Spray the oven cleaner or cover the stain with diatomaceous earth and scrub the area with a stiff-bristle brush.
 Allow the solution to soak up the stain for 30 minutes.
 Finally, use a garden hose to rinse the area.
 If the stain remains, allow the area to dry and repeat the process.